One year later, Women's March returns

 "I think women are more empowered this year," Aviles, who attended the march last year as well, told CNN.
 "I can't believe we have the president we have.
 I'm Latina, pushed to get Latinos to vote.
 Clearly we didn't do a good job.
 I think we need to make the difference in 2018."

-June Williams and her husband, Carlos, said their motivations for marching have shifted since the inaugural Women's March.
+June Williams and her hausband, Carlos, said their motivations for marching have shifted since the inaugural Women's March.

 "Last year was, we were angry that a person can get into office with his record and past," Williams said of Trump.
 "Hey, there's a lot of us who don't agree.
 He's not our president.
 This year for me, it's about equal status for women.
 Without people getting out and voting, look what happens."

+"It's just unbelievable how it ever came to this.
+It's sad and it's scary"

+In New York, march participants raised their middle fingers as they went past the Trump International Hotel.

-In New York, Maura O'Meara, 47, of New Paltz, organized a group of women from the Hudson Valley area to travel to New York City together to participate in the March.
+Maura O'Meara, 47, of New Paltz, organized a group of women from the Hudson Valley area to travel to New York City together to participate in the March.
 She said her motivations for marching are largely the same as last year, when she traveled to DC, but have gained new urgency.

 "We haven't been quiet since last year.
 We've been up and out trying to fight for the rights of women and the vulnerable," she said.
 "I actually have more hope now."